Swang24t/project576/README.md

 ## Running the tests

 Please run the main.py in either command line or any python development environment.
-Follow the instrustion print on screen to input the image directory to get age prediction.

 ## References